-After what seemed like hours and included an amusing mishap with my Cumberland Sauce – don’t worry, it tastes fine; it’s more an “Úna Sauce” – I finally got around to plating up.
+After what seemed like hours and included an amusing mishap with my Cumberland Sauce – don’t worry, it tastes fine; it’s more an “Úna-Minh Sauce” – I finally got around to plating up.

-I ended up being annoyed with the finish product (my “s” loaf was particularly cranky); they simply didn’t brown or taste as briochy as I would like, I was determined to find some way of trying it again.
+I ended up being annoyed with the finished product (my “s” loaf was particularly cranky); they simply didn’t brown or taste as briochy as I would like but I was determined to find some way of trying it again.

-Tucking into lunch (which included ox tongue – delicious!), I was feeling like worn-out ragdoll that needed to get some shut eye.
+Tucking into lunch (which included ox tongue – delicious!), I was feeling like a worn-out ragdoll that needed to get some shut-eye.

 My mind immediately jumped to the mountains of information that has been swirling around my head.
 Sometimes I wish I could just shove the worry to one side.

 Despite our drained bodies, our energy levels took a dip upwards upon the wine lecture at 6pm!